loftuxab/alfresco-community-loftux/root/projects/installer/README_war.txt

 ====================
-Alfresco 2.0 Preview
+Alfresco 2.0 Release
 ====================

-Welcome to the Alfresco 2.0 Preview Release.
-This software is for evaluation purposes only and should not be used against an existing Alfresco repository.
+Welcome to the Alfresco 2.0  Release.

 ===================
 Installing Alfresco